n-kamata/ObjectDetection/README.md

 For this project, we decided to use SSD Resnet 50 as a baseline to make it easy to study how to improve model.

 This result of baseline is not good.
 The loss is greater than 10 and we want to improve this.

+I guess that the default model could be overffitting, because the loss metrics did not converge to small values in training proceeded.

  Fist, we tried data augmentation to improve learing efficiency and avoid overfitting.
 Next, we adjested leaning rate annealing.

 ### Improve on the reference
 This project strategy is like this.